cocos/cocos-docs/en/material-system/overview.md

 The biggest difference between `Material` asset and `MaterialInstance` is: `MaterialInstance` is definitively attached to one `RenderableComponent` at the beginning of its life cyle, while `Material` has no such limit.

-For an existing material, you can easily modify the shader macros or pipeline states, with only the overrides you want to make:
+For an existing material, it is easy to modify the shader macros or pipeline states, with only the overrides necessary:

 ```ts
 mat2.recompileShaders({